 The gold medal for innovation went to some frozen gnocchi from Italian Bocon.
 Dumplings that contain 70% vegetables and a very short list of ingredients: spinach, spirulina, peas and green tea.

-A French company, Triumph, instead won the bronze medal for his vegan chewing gum which contains no sugar or aspartame and breaks down within three weeks.
+A French company, Triumph, instead won the bronze medal for his vegan chewing gum which contains no sugar or aspartame and degrades within three weeks.
 It is made with natural rubber from the sapotillier tree.
-Good news for those who clean school desks and cinema seats, and obviously for the soles of our shoes.
+Good news for those who clean school desks and cinema seats, and of course for the soles of our shoes.

 We are still late on packaging